MayaNk-py-dev/React-login/README.md

 Password visibility toggle (Show/Hide password).
 Error Handling (Alert on login failure).
 Responsive Design (Works on mobile, tablet, and desktop).

 Backend Integration
 The backend team will implement the following APIs:

 POST /login: Authenticate the user with email and password.
 GET /users: Get a list of users (for testing purposes).

 Once the APIs are ready, you can replace the mock data in the app with the actual API calls.

 Sample API Integration
 Here’s how you can integrate the backend API once it’s ready:

-Install axios to make HTTP requests:
+1. Install axios to make HTTP requests:

-bash
-Copy
-Edit
 npm install axios
-Replace the mock data with actual API calls in the relevant components (e.g., Login.jsx).
+2. Replace the mock data with actual API calls in the relevant components (e.g., Login.jsx).

-javascript
-Copy
-Edit
+//javascript
 import axios from 'axios';

 const handleSubmit = async (event) => {